Lakshmipur Sadar Upazila

-Lakshmipur or Laxmipur Sadar (লক্ষ্মীপুর সদর) is an upazila of Lakshmipur District in the Division of Chittagong, Bangladesh.
+Lakshmipur or Laxmipur Sadar (লক্ষ্মীপুর সদর) is an upazila of Lakshmipur District in Chittagong Division, Bangladesh.

 Geography

 Lakshmipur Sadar is located at 22.9500°N 90.8250°E. It has a total area of 514.78 km2.
-Most of the land in Lakshmipur district is river bed or isles sedimented from the river or the Bay of Bengal, the names of different areas of the district are named adding suffixes like ‘Chor’, ‘Dee’, ‘Di’, ‘Dia’- meaning river bed.
+Most of the land in Lakshmipur district is river bed or isles sedimented from the river or the Bay of Bengal, the names of different areas of the district are named adding suffixes like 'Chor', 'Dee', 'Di', 'Dia'- meaning river bed.

 Demographics

-According to the 2011 Bangladesh census, Lakshmipur Sadar Upazila had 144,228 households and a population of 684,425, 12.3% of whom lived in urban areas.
-11.4% of the population was under the age of 5.
-The literacy rate (age 7 and over) was 51.9%, compared to the national average of 51.8%.
+According to the 2011 Census of Bangladesh, Lakshmipur Sadar Upazila had 144,228 households and a population of 684,425.
+172,979 (25.27%) were under 10 years of age.
+Lakshmipur Sadar had a literacy rate (age 7 and over) of 51.9%, compared to the national average of 51.8%, and a sex ratio of 1104 females per 1000 males.
+86,286 (12.61%) lived in urban areas.

 Administration

 Lakshmipur Sadar Upazila is divided into Lakshmipur Municipality and 19 union parishads: Bangakha, Basikpur, Bhabaniganj, Chandraganj, Char Ruhita, Charramani Mohan, Charshahi, Dakshin Hamchadi, Dalal Bazar, Datta Para, Dighali, Hajir Para, Kushakhali, Laharkandi, Mandari, Parbati Nagar, Shak Char, Uttar Hamchadi, and Uttar Joypur.
 The union parishads are subdivided into 226 mauzas and 258 villages.

 Lakshmipur Municipality was established in 1976.
 It is subdivided into 12 wards and 22 mahallas.